How To Block Suspicious IP Addresses When MFT Server Is Behind MFT Gateway

 And see the actual client IP address being blocked in the IP Access module of MFT Gateway.

 Would you like to try this out yourself?
-Download the free, fully-functional Starter Editions of JSCAPE MFT Server and JSCAPE MFT Gateway now.
+Request the free trial of JSCAPE MFT Server and JSCAPE MFT Gateway now; click the image below.